Answers to Frequently Asked Questions about this Midwest Cave

 What is a Self-Paced Tour?

 Take a self-paced stroll through this geologic wonder.
 Entries enter regularly every day of the year.
 Your walk will guide you past a stunning array of colorful crystal formations on paved lighted walkways.
-As you explore, NEW signage will explain the science and history and our staff are stationed in the cave to make sure that you enjoy your experience.
+As you explore, NEW signage will explain the science and history, and our staff are stationed in the cave to make sure that you enjoy your experience at our Midwest Cave.

 INSIDE THE CAVE